saphir-lab/CSV-Anonymizer/README.md

 - SelectionParameters: to precise the list of fields from your source file you want to anonymize or exclude from the anonymization process.

 >**Note**: *setting.yaml file contains comments.
 See sample setting file for more information.*

-## Prerequisites

-- Use Python 3.x
-- Install required python modules using command line (from this directory):
-  - `pip install -r requirements.txt`

 ## License